Total Quality Logistics: Headquarters

 In 2021, the company grew its corporate headquarters in Union Township, Ohio with a $20 million 133,000 square foot expansion.
 The expansion includes the biggest American flag (30’x60’) and tallest flagpole (160’) in Ohio, Kentucky and Indiana.

 Sponsorships

 In 2021, the company announced stadium naming rights for TQL Stadium, the home of Major League Soccer's FC Cincinnati.

 In 2023, TQL announced a contribution and partnership with University of Cincinnati athletics.

+Lawsuit

+In March 2026, TQL was ordered to pay $22.5 million in damages to Chelsea Walsh.
+A jury found that TQL was liable for the death of Walsh's daughter when the company denied Walsh's work from home request during a high-risk pregnancy.
+A TQL spokesperson expressed condolences for Walsh's loss but disagreed with the court's verdict, feeling facts were mischaracterized during the trial and said the organization was exploring other legal options.